Anoka-Ramsey Community College

 Subsection i.
 Responsibilities:

-2) Shall report to the Student Senate and its Executive Committee on the Government and related budgets.
+- Shall report to the Student Senate and its Executive Board on the Government and related budgets with addition to administrative budget consultations

-4) Shall assist the President when actions taken by Student Senate involve the expenditure or transfer of funds, and shall ensure that proper procedures are followed to carry out the intentions of the Government.
+- Shall assist the President when actions taken by Student Senate involve the expenditure or transfer of funds and shall ensure that proper procedures are followed to carry out the intentions of the Government.

 Article VI.
 Committees

-Section A. The President shall appoint any CSS member to College committees (standing or ad-hoc) with joint representation from student, faculty, staff, and administration of the college.
+Section A. The President shall appoint with a 2/3 majority approval from the CSS any CSS member to College committees (standing or ad-hoc).

 Article VII.
 Meetings